tidalgardener/servicedash/CONTINUITY.md

 ## Open questions (mark as UNCONFIRMED if needed)
 - UNCONFIRMED: Any other specific economic metrics you want (rates/indices/yields) beyond the defaults?
 - UNCONFIRMED: Prefer the AGI/ASI clocks to come from Metaculus only, or is Manifold acceptable as a source for one of them?
+- UNCONFIRMED: What polling interval do you want (default 5 min)?
+- UNCONFIRMED: OK using `mempool.space` as the Bitcoin network health source?

 ## Working set (files/ids/commands)
 - Files: `servicedash/`, `servicedash.json`, `requirements.txt`, `README.md`, `CONTINUITY.md`